 - Do you feel that living with HIV has taken the pleasure out of sex, or taken the sexy out of you?

 You are not alone!
 Living with HIV (HIV+) can definitely take the fun and pleasure out of sex.
-Many HIV+ women struggle in one way or another with intimacy after being diagnosed — whether it be with stigma, fear of transmission, HIV drug side effects, body image issues, or just overall health.
-(For more about issues regarding HIV and intimacy, please scroll down).
+Many HIV+ women struggle in one way or another with intimacy after being diagnosed — whether it be with stigma, fear of transmission, HIV drug side effects, body image issues, or just overall health (for more about issues regarding HIV and intimacy, please scroll down).

 So what’s a woman to do?
-Despite these challenges, it IS possible to be a sexy, HIV+ woman, to live a satisfying sexual life, and to get your sexy on!
+Despite these challenges, it IS possible to be a sexy, HIV+ woman, to have a satisfying sexual life, and to get your sexy on!
 What you need is a little sex-esteem…

 What is sexy?